with additions by Ricky Derisz

 What makes gaslighting such an insidious form of emotional abuse is that it causes one to question one’s experiences, perceptions, and instincts.
 For this reason, it can be very challenging to identify.
+And, because perpetrators rely on shrinking their victims’ world and distorting their frame of reference, gaslighting is a particular red flag during times of lockdown and social isolation.

-Personally, I grew up with a father who everyday made my mother feel she was losing her sanity by refusing to admit he was cheating (instead accusing her of cheating).
-Similarly, when she tried to intervene in his abusive parenting style, he did all he could to persuade her that she knew nothing about raising children, and that he was the expert.
+Personally, I grew up with a father who every day made my mother feel she was losing her sanity by refusing to admit he was cheating (instead accusing her of cheating).
+Similarly, when she tried to intervene in his abusive parenting style, he did all he could to persuade her that she knew nothing about raising children and that he was the expert.

 Later on, when I grew up and got into my own relationships, it was hard not to replicate certain dynamics at first: more than one boyfriend has accused me of “making a big deal out of nothing,” “causing drama” or “starting a fight for no reason” any time I happened to air a grievance.

-I began to question my own sanity, and eventually I gave up on each of these relationships, which for me was all part of learning not to choose these dynamics moving forward.
+I began to question my own sanity, and eventually, I gave up on each of these relationships, which for me was all part of learning not to choose these dynamics moving forward.
 Fun fact: I have actually had more than one of these exes contact me years after the fact to apologize for this very behavior.

 1. They cause you to doubt your relationship to reality.

-The major warning sign of gaslighting is that “your partner challenges your perception of situations, of yourself, of your thoughts, of your feelings, of their behavior,” explains psychotherapist Jeremy Bergen.
+The major warning sign of gaslighting is that “your partner challenges your perception of situations, of yourself, of your thoughts, of your feelings, of their behaviour,” explains psychotherapist Jeremy Bergen.
 For instance, if a wife tells her husband he isn’t doing his share of child care and he responds by insisting she’s wrong and that she’s imagining things, he is gaslighting her.

 One of the big warning signs is this persistent sense that what you saw, you didn’t really see.
 And what you experienced, you didn’t really experience.
 What you felt, you didn’t really feel.
+Note that gaslighting often slowly escalates over a long period of time.
+Such behaviors might start off seemingly small — a dismissive comment here or there — before becoming more frequent and more intrusive.

 2. They repeatedly tell lies

-If you consistently catch your partner in white lies, or even blatant ones, this is a sign of gaslighting.
+If you consistently catch your partner in white lies or even blatant ones, this is a sign of gaslighting.
 Worse yet, when called on it, they are likely to insist they’re not lying, even in the face of proof.
 Here’s an example: a man asks his girlfriend to take out the trash on her way to work, and she agrees but takes off without doing it.

 When he gets home he notices it’s still there and does it himself.
 When she gets home later on and he asks why she didn’t do it, she insists that she did.
 Even if he corrects her and says he did it, she insists she did it, and that he’s obviously confused.
 Confusion is generally the aim, as it causes a person to question their own version of events and seek clarity in the abuser.